 dir.
 Stephen Earnhart

 Mule Skinner Blues accomplishes an authenticity in perspective that Searching for the Wrong-Eyed Jesus (2003) only claims to do.
 Like Jesus, though, Mule Skinner Blues began with alt-country performer Jim White.
 Earnhart produced a Jim White music video in a small Florida town and it featured a spirited, old man named Beanie Andrew.
 Hoping to convince Earnhart’s film crew of all the unique talent right there in his trailer park, Beanie got his own video camera and documented his neighbors doing their thing.
 I like them all very much.
 Not only did Earnhart make this memorable low-budget docu, his first film, it encouraged Beanie to pursue his dream of making a low-budget horror movie.
 Mule Skinner Blues, like Beanie’s philosophies, challenges the belief that creative output isn’t legit unless it achieves success beyond one’s own community, yet it’s true, indeed, the participants hoped for the kind of visibility this Sundance-favored film helped achieve.
 Earnhart even makes a music video for Miss Jeannie, an old lady country singer whose own song “DUI Blues” is simply priceless (a special feature on the DVD).
 Produced by Sundance and horror writer Clive Barker.
-If you like this, check out Jacob Young: Contributions to Different Drummer (1987-92), American Movie (1999), and Off the Charts: The Song-Poem Story (2003).
+If you like this, check out my entries here on Jacob Young: Contributions to Different Drummer (1987-92), American Movie (1999), and Off the Charts: The Song-Poem Story (2003).

 My Mother Married Wilbur Stump (1985)